 For accuracy, it features a wire guard sightline channel.
 The handle is lightweight, further boosting user experience.
 In addition, you can adjust the bevel shoe for more stability as you cut wood.
 For a budget saw, this works just fine for most projects.

-What We Like
+What I Like

-- Features variable speeds and can hit a top speed of 3,000SPM for fast, clean cuts
+- Features variable speeds and can hit a top speed of 3,000SPM for fast, clean cuts.

-What We Don't Like
+What I Don't Like

 - Fairly short limit to the thickness of wood its jigsaw edges can go through